 The District determines replenishment water needs based on averages from a long-term (30 year) hydrologic record and computer models, meaning extremely wet years and extremely dry years in addition to average precipitation years are accounted for in deriving the average replenishment needs.
 Other considerations by the Board are also incorporated into replenishment water needs.
+The District's Water Independence Now (WIN) initiative has been successful to build and/or have permitted the recharge facilities it uses to replenish the groundwater basins with 100% recycled water instead of imported water.
+As these facilities secure the recycled water they need for full operations, the amount of imported water will approach near zero.
 Chapter 4 details the quantity of water that WRD plans to purchase in the ensuing year.
 A summary is as follows:

-- Spreading Water: 72,000 AF (63,000 recycled; 8,000 imported; 1,000 WNOU) - Seawater Barrier Water: 29,000 AF (1,500 AF imported; 27,500 AF recycled) - In-Lieu Program Water: 0 AF (suspended due to lack of MWD seasonal water) - Total Water: 101,000 AF
+- Spreading Water: 72,400 AF (61,000 AF tertiary recycled; 10,000 AF advanced treated recycled at ARC, zero imported; 1,400 Whittier Narrows Operable Unit water considered Local Water) - Seawater Barrier Water: 29,000 AF (9,500 AF imported; 19,500 AF recycled) - In-Lieu Program Water: 0 AF (suspended due to lack of MWD seasonal water) - Total Water: 101,400 AF